-Join Dana Robinson for an in-depth discussion in this video Patent infringement, part of Intellectual Property Fundamentals.
+Join Dana Robinson for an in-depth discussion in this video Patent infringement, part of Understanding Intellectual Property.

 …So you get a patent.…What does that give you?…What do you get when you get a patent?…You get the right to sue people.…Same with a copyright, same with a trademark, intellectual properties…about obtaining the rights to sue people to stop them.…So, if you're infringing somebody's patent they…will sue you for patent infringement And the…litigation will seek to stop you from doing…what you're doing as well as get damages.…The damages might be an assessment of what profits you've made.…It might be an assessment of what damages the…patent owner suffered as a result of your infringement.…